sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 We will compare against ground-truth morphological paradigms from [UniMorph](https://unimorph.github.io), a morphological database which provides paradigms for over 100 languages.

 Systems for *supervised* paradigm completion are commonly being evaluated using word-level accuracy (Cotterell et al., 2017, *inter alia*).
-However, this is not possible for our task because slots are not labeled with gold data paradigm slot descriptions.

-Thus, we will evaluate using a metric we specifically designed for this task: **best-match accuracy**, both macro-averaged (i.e., per-slot) and micro-averaged (i.e., per-form), with micro-average being the main metric.
+However, this is not possible for our *unsupervised* task because slots are not labeled with gold data paradigm slot descriptions.
+Thus, we will evaluate using a metric we specifically designed for this task: **best-match accuracy**.
 This metric first matches predicted paradigm slots with gold slots in the best possible way, i.e., the way which leads to the highest overall accuracy, and then evaluates correctness of each individual inflected form.
-Evaluation scripts will be provided [here, *to come soon*].
+Evaluation scripts will be provided [here, *to come soon*], and perform the following steps:

+1. Compute the average exact-match accuracy between each predicted slot and each gold slot, leading to a weighted bipartite graph.
+2. Compute a maximum weighted bipartite matching.
+3. To obtain the final score, divide the total weight of all edges in the matching by the total number of edges + unmatched vertices.
+(The denominator is equivalent to max(predicted slots, gold slots) regardless of the choice of matching, as long as the matching is maximal.
+Maximum-weight matching gives us the highest possible numerator.)

+We will account for syncretism (i.e., two paradigm slots being identical for all lemmas in a language), since a system should not be penalized for making a different decision than the gold standard about counting those as one or two slots.
+Thus, our evaluation script will begin by merging identical slots: one copy of each pair of identical slots will be dropped before computing the bipartite matching.
+This is done for both the system output and the gold data.
+The number of gold paradigm slots provided for Track 2 will be the number after merging.

 The task's metric penalizes systems (heavily) for predicting a wrong number of paradigm slots.
-This will, on average, result in worse performance of all systems for Track 1 as compared to Track 2.
+We expect that this will, on average, result in worse performance of all systems for Track 1 as compared to Track 2.

 ### Evaluation Example